-All scheduled classes through August will be transitioned to live-stream webinars.
+All previously scheduled CLASSROOM classes through the end of 2020 will be transitioned to live-stream webinars.
 You will still be able to interact as if you were in the classroom.
 Save on travel expenses!

 Is the Arkansas Real Estate School still open?